Maternal & Infant Health Track

 A training program for evaluating impact

-This dynamic internship track is aimed at training non-profit leaders and changemakers of tomorrow.
-The Maternal and Infant Health Track focuses on career-ready skills in assessment, program planning with evidence-based solutions, and leveraging social media for outreach, education, advocacy, and evaluation.
+This dynamic internship track is aimed at training leaders and changemakers of tomorrow in data-guided decision-making.
+The Maternal and Infant Health Track focuses on career-ready skills in program planning, community health assessment, collaborative prioritization processes, and resource allocation.
 You will be collaborating with diverse teammates and learning critical tools and tech of the trade.

 About

-The Maternal and Infant Health Track is a BroadStreet Community Data Internship.
-The mission of the track is to utilize supporting data and prevent pregnancy-related mortality and infant mortality through education and advocacy.
+The Maternal and Infant Health Track is a remote (i.e. virtual) BroadStreet Community Data Internship.
+The big picture goal of the track is to reduce pregnancy-related mortality and infant mortality.
 This hands-on internship training opportunity has a mix of asynchronous and synchronous work with lots of collaboration and teamwork.
 All skill levels are welcome.
 Please know that you'll be learning new things at a fast pace with both collaborative and independent tasks, deadlines, and lots of communication each week.
-The internship is 10 to 15 weeks (depending on the cohort) with a weekly estimation of 5 - 10 hours.
-During the internship, team members will complete sprints that build the skills needed to design and implement an impactful outreach or educational campaign on social media.
-The work is iterative and the final step is evaluating your impact and reach.
-Please join us if you are able to devote the time (5 - 10 hours each week) for the duration.
+The internship is 10 to 15 weeks (depending on the cohort) with a weekly estimation of 2 - 10 hours.
+During the internship, team members will complete sprints that build the skills needed to design and implement an impactful project to support organizations working to reduce pregnancy-related and infant mortality.
+The work is iterative and the final step is a pinnacle project which includes a donation to an organization doing an evidence-based program in a high priority area of the United States.
+Please join us if you are able to devote the time (2 - 10 hours each week) for the duration.
 Each year, there are 3 internship cohorts that start of the first Monday of the month: February, June, and September.

 2025 Cohorts